×

 How to Set Custom Songs from Apple Music as Alarm on iPhone

-1. Open iTunes on your computer (or the Music app on Mac).
-Drag the converted M4A song into it.
+Step 1.
+Open iTunes on your Windows PC, or the Music app on your Mac.
+Import the converted M4A file into your library.

 Trim Apple Music to 30 Seconds for iPhone Alarm